-I did all this while I was working a full time job.
-I had 2 kids under the age of kindergarten, and a husband who was unemployed for a couple of years then worked the night shift.
+I did all this before 7 am (while I was working a full-time job).
+I had 2 kids under the age of 5, and a husband who worked the night shift.

 I’m an introvert and have pretty good listening skills when I want to.
 Listening is so important to building your brand and online reputation.

 - Listen to what other experts in your area of expertise/interest are saying